-We ask buyers to pay for their items on time and not abuse our feedback, returns, and buyer protection programs.
+Buyers may not misuse our feedback, returns, or buyer protection programs.
 Our full policy below outlines eBay's expectations for buyer behavior.

 Frequently Asked Questions